Little People (TV series)

-Little People is a computer-animated TV series based on the Fisher-Price toy line of the same name, produced by HIT Entertainment, and DHX Media (now known as WildBrain), and broadcast on Sprout.
+Little People is a children's animated television series based on Fisher-Price's toy line of the same name.
+The series was produced by HIT Entertainment (for Season 1) and Mattel Creations (for Season 2), with animation production by DHX Media's Halifax studio.
 It premiered on Sprout on March 7, 2016.
 52 episodes were produced.

 It has been renewed for a second season, which started airing in 2018.

+Premise

+The series follows five friends go on adventures through different worlds, learning about empathy, cooperation, and fairness through laughter, music, and imagination.